 A basic course in small business and entrepreneurship.
 The course examines the place and function of small business in the American economy and focuses on principles and problems of establishing, financing, operating, and expanding a small business.
-Pre: MGMT 1000 or an equivalent.

 Contemporary Entrepreneurship

 A seminar on the nature and dynamics of entrepreneurship.
 Topics include: conceptualization of "entrepreneurship"; its history and affinities as a theory and a phenomenon; the practicalities of risk-taking and the mechanics of success; and the psychology of entrepreneurship.